 Grey Siberian cat price

 Siberian cats are not cheap, but grey Siberian cats are usually cheaper than most other colors.
-The reason for this is because they’re not as rare as some other colors.
+The reason for this is that they’re not as rare as some other colors.
 Nevertheless, because Siberian cat breeders are not all that common expect to pay around $1000 to $4000 for a Purebred Grey Siberian Kitten.

 A good place to start your search is usually the CFA’s website’s breeder search function.
 There you can find Siberian cat breeders that offer pedigreed kittens for sale.
 These kittens should come with all the proper paperwork included.

-Grey Siberian Cat size & appearance
+Grey Siberian Cat Appearance

 A cat’s size is not affected by the color of its coat.
 It is, however, affected by the cat’s breed.